Mitochondria definition: Mitochondria are sac like cell organelles present in the cytoplasm of a cell and they are engaged in energy production.

-They do so by breakdown of carbohydrates in the presence of oxygen.
+They do so by breaking down carbohydrates in the presence of oxygen.

-Also they are called as energy currencies of the cell.
+Also, they are called the energy currencies of the cell.

-There study is regarding body energy production and implications in some complex disease and disorders.
-Hence mitochondria tests are done to check their function and efficiency.
+Their study is regarding body energy production and its implications in some complex diseases and disorders.
+Hence, mitochondria tests are done to check their function and efficiency.

 Mitochondria are organs of special importance.
 These organelles are absolute requirements to sustain the physiological activities of the cells.